05 Focus Projects

 Call of the Central Research Development Fund (CRDF)

 Focus projects offer the opportunity to work on research projects together with doctoral candidates and thus increase the chances of success for later acquisition of third-party funding.
 If the quality of the applications is good enough, priority will be given to projects that establish international collaborations for the first time and on projects led by scientists in an earlier career stage who can thus gain experience in the independent management of research projects.
-Moreover, another goal of this funding line is to support the humanities.

-The University of Bremen combines the call for proposals for Central Research Funding (ZF) 2023 with a content-related focus on far-reaching interdisciplinarity and the ability to overcome subject boundaries (research diversity).
+The University of Bremen combines the call for proposals for Central Research Funding (CRDF) with a content-related focus on far-reaching interdisciplinarity and the ability to overcome subject boundaries (research diversity).
 This stimulus is intended to stimulate new and innovative forms of collaboration.
 This can take place both within the areas currently designated as natural sciences and engineering or social sciences and humanities, or across these divisional boundaries.
 In this way, the university would like to bring its interdisciplinary strength to the fore.

 WHAT ARE THE REQUIREMENTS?
 Innovative research project of high quality, suitable both for the integration of a new doctoral project and for the preparation of further third-party funding.

-FUNDING CONDITIONS: A focus project includes a doctoral position for a period of three years as well as a research budget of up to 3,000 EUR per year.
+FUNDING CONDITIONS: A focus project includes a doctoral position for a period of three years as well as a research budget of up to € 3,000 per year.
 In financing the doctoral positions, the CRDF follows the DFG guidelines for the payment of doctoral candidates.
 The CRDF allocates either 75 % or 100 % positions.
 The PhD position includes a teaching load of 1,5 hours (75 %) up to 2 hours (100 %) per week (SWS), depending on the contract.
 Any previously approved focus project has to be fully completed before applying for a new one.
 Persons whose positions are funded by the CRDF funding line 04 “Independent Projects for Postdocs” are not eligible to apply.
 Applicants must have the permission to supervise doctorates.
 Please get in touch with the relevant Doctoral Committee in time, if neccessary.

 Application Deadline